ZupIT/docs-charles/content/en/Reference/Circles.md

 It is important to remember that your payload and your keys must be the same.
 {{% /alert %}}

-See the example on how to create a circle below:
+Check out an example on how to create a circle below:

 ![How to create a circle](/docs-charles/chrome-capture-7-.gif)

 {{% alert color="info" %}}
-**The best advantage to use segmentation** is the possibility to combine logic with several attributes to create different audience categories and, in this way, use them on hypothesis tests.
+**The best advantage to use segmentation** is the possibility to combine logic with several attributes to create different audience categories and use them on hypothesis tests.

 For example, using the characteristics ‘profession’ and ‘region’, you are able to create a circle with engineers from the brazilian north region, another one with engineers from the southeast and a third one with all brazilians engineers.
 {{% /alert %}}